Day convolution for infinity-categories: Introduction

 Let $(\mc{C}, \ot_\mc{C})$ and $(\mc{D}, \ot_\mc{D})$ be two symmetric monoidal categories such that $\mc{D}$ admits all colimits.
 In \cite{Day}, Day equips the functor category $\Fun(\mc{C}, \mc{D})$ with a ``convolution" symmetric monoidal structure: If $F, G : \mc{C} \to \mc{D}$ are functors, then their convolution product $F \ot_\text{Day} G$ is defined as the left Kan extension of $\ot_\mc{D} \circ (F \X G) : \mc{C} \X \mc{C} \to \mc{D}$ along $\ot_\mc{C} : \mc{C} \X \mc{C} \to \mc{C}$.
 According to \cite[Example 3.2.2]{Day}, the commutative monoids for the convolution product are exactly the lax monoidal functors from $\mc{C}$ to $\mc{D}$.

 An important special case of the Day convolution is the tensor product of Mackey functors; see, for example, \cite{PS}.
 In a recent paper \cite{Bar14}, Barwick develops a theory of higher-categorical Mackey functors in order to study equivariant $K$-theory.
 To work with such objects, and more generally to study the multiplicative structure of $K$-theory (see \cite{Bar13}) it will be useful to develop a higher-categorical analog of the Day convolution product.
 This is the purpose of this note, which we accomplish in Section \ref{abawe}.
 In particular, we show in Proposition \ref{laxmon} that $E_\infty$ algebras for the Day convolution product are lax symmetric monoidal functors - that is, $\infty$-operad maps in the sense of \cite[Definition 2.1.2.7]{HA} - thus answering a question of Blumberg.
 In section \ref{Fonata}, we construct the Yoneda embedding for a symmetric monoidal category as a symmetric monoidal functor into the presheaf category equipped with the Day convolution product, and deduce that our construction agrees in this special case with the object constructed by Lurie in \cite[Corollary 6.3.1.12]{HA}.

-Along the way (Theorem \ref{(-)_*}) we construct a stongly functorial pushforward for cocartesian fibrations that should have applications outside this context.
+We'd like to acknoweledge the influence of numerous helpful conversations with Clark Barwick, Denis Nardin, and particularly Jay Shah, who read this paper carefully and discovered substantial errors in an earlier version.